 For many companies, LinkedIn has the makings of being a powerhouse marketing platform for professionals.
-In fact, “LinkedIn is now responsible for a staggering 64 percent of all visits from social media channels to corporate websites,” reveals a study by Econsultancy.
+In fact, “LinkedIn is now responsible for a staggering 64 percent of all visits from social media channels to corporate websites,” reveals a study

 Your business’ LinkedIn page is where you can build relationships with your current and potential customers.
 Use it to share content that’s valuable to your audience, address their questions and try to solve problems.
 This will help you nurture genuine ties with your followers and build brand awareness with your prospects.

 Here are eight ways to start driving traffic to your website from LinkedIn.

 Share content regularly from your company page as well as your personal profile for better reach and visibility.
 The more content with rich media you share, the more exposure you will get.
 And by continuously sharing good content, you’ll be exposed to a larger audience.
 According to Buffer

 , “LinkedIn has found that 20 posts per month can help you reach 60 percent of your unique audience.
 But there are those who have the time, resources and content to post more than 20 times.
 LinkedIn’s best-in-class marketers post three to four updates per day, which could mean up to 80 posts per month.”

 Also, use images and videos in your posts.
 According to research

 done by LinkedIn, images in posts can increase the comment rate by 98 percent.